 Tim Thornton has been a potter for over 12 years.
 Coming from an earlier career in science and engineering, he is well suited to the technicalities of the craft.
-He has been studying what may broadly be called "health and safety" for potters over a number of years, and is now offering courses on product safety and health and safety in the studio.
+He has used this knowledge to create a series of courses that deal with the more technical aspects of ceramics.

 - Wheelchair users

 - Advanced/pro level

 - Suitable for beginners

 - Intermediate level